 • Being active in daily life

-A physical therapist has an important role in rehabilitating a stroke patient.
+A physical therapist is very important for a patient to deal with stroke-related conditions.
 The aim of a neurological physiotherapist is ‘RAMP’ (Restore – Adapt – Maintain – Prevent).
 He further aims to improve the quality of life for each individual.
 His core strength includes assessing, designing, executing and planning ahead a progressive schedule of exercises.
 Through a series of examination, he evaluates the patient and categorises the patterns of weakness into hemiplegic (one side paralysis) or hemiparetic (weakness).

 (for patients who have already achieved Gr-3 in Oxford Manual Muscle Testing scale)